wjl2244/AD-Papers-in-NAVSIM-Benchmark/README.md

 # AD-Papers-in-NavSim-Benchmark

-## Paper List: End-to-End Autonomous Driving on NavSim
+## 📕Paper List: End-to-End Autonomous Driving on NavSim

 🚗This repository maintains a curated list of academic papers that implement and evaluate end-to-end autonomous driving models on the NavSim simulation benchmark.
 The goal is to track progress and compare methods within this benchmark setting.